ArturWyszomirski/Plugin.Maui.Chat/README.md

 ### Simple usage

-All you have to do to get started is feed these three properties:
+All you have to do to get started is to deal with those three properties:
+- `UserMessage` of string type which holds the user input,
+- `ChatMessages` which is a collection of `ChatMessage`,
+- `SendMessageCommand` where you decide what happens after firing Send message button.

+Example below shows how to bind properties.
+In this scenario every sent message will be repeated and send back after 1 second.

 XAML:
 ```xaml